team18300/fssfll/lessons/lesson1/lesson1.md

   * In the simulator click on the **Python Menu** and make sure **Pybricks Mode** is selected
   * Click on the **Python Tab**
   * You can see some of the python program is already in the text editor.
-  * Use the code in the example below to attempt to move the purple cube into the M08 circle.
+  * Use the code in the example below to attempt to move the pink cube into the M07 circle.
-  * You can copy the code below and paste it into the **Python Tab** to solve mission M08.
+  * You can copy the code below and paste it into the **Python Tab**
   * After you copy the code into the **Python Tab** click the **Simulator Tab** and press the play triange to run the simulation.
+  * Press the reload/rewind symbol to reset the simulator and try again

-### 4. Now add to the program using the robot.straight(distance in mm) and robot.turn(angle in degrees) methods to move the orange cube into the M09 circle and return to home
+### 4. Now add to the program using the robot.straight(distance in mm) and robot.turn(angle in degrees) methods to move the orange cube into the M07 circle in the northwest corner of the map and return to home
   * Use the comments in "Part 2" below as a guide.
 Add one or more lines of code below each comment.

 ### 5. After Creating the program, save it to your computer using the **File Menu** and then Save Python to my computer.
 Make sure you save the program in a safe spot becuase we will use it again!